Miraj8280/taskwise-curlistic-assignment/README.md

 ## Features

-- Add Todo: Users can add new todos by entering a task in the input field and clicking the "Add" button.
+- __Add Todo__: Users can add new todos by entering a task in the input field and clicking the "Add" button.
 The new task will be added to the list of todos.

-- Delete Todo: Users can delete a todo by double-clicking on the task.
+- __Delete Todo__: Users can delete a todo by double-clicking on the task.
 The task will be removed from the list of todos.

-- Check/Uncheck Todo: Users can check/uncheck a todo by double-clicking on the check icon.
+- __Check/Uncheck Todo__: Users can check/uncheck a todo by double-clicking on the check icon.
 The status of the task will be toggled between checked and unchecked, and the task will be visually updated with a strike-through effect when checked.

-- Sort Todos: Users can sort the todos using the drag and drop feature.
+- __Sort Todos__: Users can sort the todos using the drag and drop feature.
 They can drag and drop a todo item to reorder the list of todos according to their preference.

-- Grid/List View: Users can switch between grid and list view to display the todos.
+- __Grid/List View__: Users can switch between grid and list view to display the todos.
 Grid view displays todos as cards in a grid layout, while list view displays todos as a vertical list.

 ## Usage